 India’s Bureau of Immigration has announced that with immediate effect, foreign nationals who arrive at an Indian port holding non-machine readable passports will be denied entry.
 Carriers who transport non-Indian passengers holding non-machine readable passports may be subject to a fine.

 To transit through India you will need a transit visa.
+You can find more information on the Indian Immigration Bureau website.

 The Indian government has relaxed the rules on re-entering the country while on a tourist visa.
 The previous rule of no re-entry on the same visa for 2 months after leaving India no longer applies to foreign nationals coming to India except in case of nationals of Afghanistan, China, Iran, Pakistan, Iraq, Sudan, Bangladesh, foreigners of Pakistan and Bangladesh origins and stateless persons. e-Tourist Visas can now be used for double entry into India.